Do Go On - 127 - Escape From Colditz Castle

 They swap voices for some reason.

-That's what friends do.
+Ah, that's what friends do.

-Yeah, pushes the boundaries this way.
+Yeah, pushes the boundaries this movie.

 Friends always swap voices.

-Don't they, Jess?
+Don't they, Jess.

 Yes.